cdl-geneseo/critical-digital-practices/mod-2/getting-oriented.md

 ![Terminal window in Git Bash showing contents of Documents folder](../assets/cd-pwd-ls.png)

 You'll use these three shell commands&mdash;`pwd`, `ls`, `cd`&mdash;a lot.
 As you practice navigating your file system, get in the habit of using them as a triad.

+(**Ubuntu users:** you won't see anything yet if you type `ls` once inside `Documents`&mdash;there aren't any files there yet!&mdash;but you can still follow the navigation instructions below to get a feel for how to get around.)

 Now type